decision-labs/libpq.framework/README.md

-#libpq.framework for iOS 5.x
+#libpq.framework for iOS 6.1
-**An XCode 4.3 project to compile your own libpq.framework for iOS 5.x**
+**An XCode project to compile your own libpq.framework for iOS 6.1**

-[libpq](http://www.postgresql.org/docs/current/interactive/libpq.html) is a set of library functions that allow client programs to pass queries to the [PostgreSQL](http://www.postgresql.org/) backend database server and to receive the results of these queries.
+[libpq](http://www.postgresql.org/docs/current/interactive/libpq.html) is a set of library functions that allow client programs to pass queries to the [PostgreSQL](http://www.postgresql.org/) backend database server and to receive the results of these sql queries.

 This repository allows you to easily create a `libpq.framework` to use in your iOS applications.